 All cultural heritage sites are the result of living persons, but few have lent their names to the very heritage site.
-The famous Catalan architect is one of the them.
+Antoni Gaudí, the famous Catalan architect is one of the them.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 UNESCO’s World Heritage Centre’s short description of site no. 320: